liuliu-dev/CommitGraph/README.md

 - `headCommitHash` (string): The commit hash at the head of the branch.
 - `branchLink` (string, optional): The link to the branch.

-### `style` (object, optional)
+### `graphStyle` (object, optional)

 An optional object specifying the styling options for the commit graph.
-The `style` object should have the following properties:
+The `graphStyle` object should have the following properties:

 - `commitSpacing` (number): The vertical spacing between commits.
 - `branchSpacing` (number): The horizontal spacing between branches.